 OSHA has set exposure limits for employees working in facilities where ethylene oxide gas is present.
 In addition, employers must provide appropriate protective clothing and equipment to employees who may be exposed to ethylene oxide.
-The National Institute of Occupational Safety and Health (NIOSH) and the American Conference of Governmental Industrial Hygienists (ACGIH) also provide guidance for industrial exposure to ethylene oxide.
+The National Institute of Occupational Safety and Health and the American Conference of Governmental Industrial Hygienists also provide guidance for industrial exposure to ethylene oxide.

 Is ethylene oxide a carcinogen that can cause cancer?

 Any potential association between ethylene oxide and cancer is linked only to chronic exposure.
 There is minimal cancer risk for the general population because most people are not exposed to significant quantities of ethylene oxide.

-Is it true that the EPA has warned there is an elevated risk of cancer due to EO exposure levels?
+Has EPA warned of an elevated risk of cancer due to ethylene oxide exposure levels?

 In 2016, the EPA Integrated Risk Information System (IRIS) program released an updated cancer value based on modeling.
 Several independent reviews have raised substantive concerns about EPA’s IRIS program generally and its findings with respect to ethylene oxide specifically.

-The EO assessment also includes errors in modeling historical exposures to EO, resulting in a value that is based on selective science and results in an overly conservative cancer value.
-In fact, the EO cancer value derived from EPA’s modeling is 19,000 times lower than the normal, naturally-created levels of EO in the human body.
+The ethylene oxide assessment also includes errors in modeling historical exposures to ethylene oxide.
+These errors combined result in a value that is based on selective science and results in an overly conservative cancer value.
+In fact, the ethylene oxide cancer value derived from EPA’s modeling is 19,000 times lower than the normal, naturally-created levels of ethylene oxide in the human body.